 Response time has become a ranking factor on many platforms.
 Directories track how quickly you respond to reviews, messages, and questions.
 Set up notifications and aim to respond within 24 hours.
 Some directories now display average response times publicly, making this a visible trust factor.

-Category selection requires calculated thinking.
+Category selection needs some thought.
 Most directories allow multiple categories, but the primary category carries the most weight.
 Research competitors to see which categories they’re using successfully.
-Sometimes, less competitive categories provide better visibility than obvious choices.
+Sometimes less competitive categories provide better visibility than the obvious choices.

 But direct traffic tells only part of the story.
 Directories influence indirect conversions through improved SEO, brand awareness, and trust building.
 Track your overall local search visibility, branded search volume, and conversion rates before and after directory implementation.
 The correlation usually becomes clear within 3-4 months.